bvalosek/robo/README.md

 * **Member annotations.**

-* **Define-time semantics checking.** Use the `virtual`, `abstract`, and `override` member annotations to ensure predictable inheritence behavior, and get feedback in the form of define-time errors when implementation contracts are broken.
+* **Define-time semantics checking.** Use the `virtual`, `abstract`, and `override` member annotations to ensure predictable inheritance behavior, and get feedback in the form of define-time errors when implementation contracts are broken.